 Assuming it’s a small leak, one that’s hard to smell, the first thing to do is turn off the gas to the unit.
-There is supposed to be a shut off valve within six feet of and in the same room as any gas appliance.
-Turn this off and you should be good.
+The requirement is that there must be a shut off valve within six feet of and in the same room as the gas appliance.
+Turn off the valve (a quarter turn on newer ones) and the gas is off.

 Furnaces and water heaters generally have a valve on the piping beside them.
-Ovens and cook tops will have them in the cabinet below the units and a free standing stove will have it located behind it.
+Ovens and cook tops will have them in the cabinet below the units and a free standing stove will have it located behind it (you will have to pull out the stove).

 Fireplaces will have a valve in the floor or wall close by that needs a removable key or if the fireplace is a prefab it may be behind a removable panel below the fireplace.